sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASIC.md

 ### Main Program

-The main program is defined with BEGIN/END:
+The main program is defined with BEGIN/END and is stored as the hidden function `$MAIN`:

 ```basic
 > BEGIN